AliTopal89/practicego/README.md

 One important thing to notice is that only the last argument of a function is allowed to be variadic.

 So the first argument to append function will be a slice because it demands a slice but later arguments will be packed into one argument elems.
-When you do not pass any argument in the variadic function, then the silce inside the function is nil.
+When you do not pass any argument in the variadic function, then the slice inside the function is nil.
 The variadic functions are generally used for string formatting.

 ```go
 func TestSumAll(t *testing.T) {